Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Introduction

 where $Q^2$ is the 4-momentum squared carried by the virtual photon $\gamma^*$, $\Lambda_{\rm QCD}$ is the energy scale below which QCD becomes nonperturbative, and $\mu$ is the factorization scale, which separates the short-distance physics from the long-distance wave function $\phi_\pi$.
 Here, $T_H(x,Q^2;\mu)$ is the hard kernel, which describes the production of a quark-antiquark pair by short-distance dynamics. $T_H(x,Q^2;\mu)$ is perturbatively calculable as an expansion in the strong coupling constant $\alpha_s$.
 The wave function $ \phi_\pi(x,\mu)$ and the factor $f_\pi$ are the LCDA and the decay constant of the neutral pion, respectively.
-They together encode the hadronization of a quark-antiquark pair into a pion, and are nonperturbative as it is sensitive to the long-distance dynamics of QCD.
-The LCDA of a meson can be viewed as the probabilistic amplitude to find the valence $q\bar{q}$ Fock state in which the quark $q$ and the antiquark ${\bar q}$ carry respectively the momentum fraction $x$ and $1-x$ of the highly boosted meson.
+They together encode the hadronization of a quark-antiquark pair into a pion, and are nonperturbative as they are sensitive to the long-distance dynamics of QCD.
+The LCDA of a meson can be viewed as the probability amplitude to find the valence $q\bar{q}$ Fock state in which the quark $q$ and the antiquark ${\bar q}$ carry respectively the momentum fraction $x$ and $1-x$ of the highly boosted meson.
 The decay constant is defined as the overall normalization of the LCDA.
 The LCDAs and decay constants for baryons can be likewise defined.
 The LCDAs, being the essential ingredients for reliable predictions for exclusive QCD processes, have been studied intensively in various directions.
 Early studies include their perturbative evolution with the scale $\mu$ and their asymptotic behaviors~\cite{Lepage:1980fj,Efremov:1979qk,Chernyak:1983ej}.
-Estimations of the LCDAs using sum rules and illustrative models~\cite{Chernyak:1981zz,Chernyak:1984bm,King:1986wi,Chernyak:1987nu,Chernyak:1987nv,Radyushkin:1990te,RuizArriola:2006jge, RuizArriola:2002bp,Chang:2013pq,Agaev:2012tm}, as well as the refactorization in the nonrelativistic expansion~\cite{Ma:2006hc,Jia:2008ep} have also been discussed under various circumstances in the literature.
-Evaluations of the LCDAs on the lattice were initially performed by taking the moments~\cite{ Gockeler:2008xv,QCDSF:2008qtn,Braun:2014wpa,Bali:2015ykx,RQCD:2019osh,Zhang:2020gaj}, and later with direct calculations in the momentum fraction $x$ within the large momentum effective theory (LaMET) framework~\cite{Zhang:2017bzy,Zhang:2017zfe,Hua:2020gnw,Hua:2022kcm}.
-There are two major obstacles to acquiring knowledge about the LCDAs, the first being the elusiveness of the relevant experimental data that hinders the QCD global analysis, the second being the nature of real-time evolution on the light cone involved in the definition of LCDAs, which prohibits direct evaluations using Euclidean lattice QCD~\cite{Alexandru:2016gsd}.
+Estimations of the LCDAs using sum rules, illustrative models,~\cite{Chernyak:1981zz,Chernyak:1984bm,King:1986wi,Chernyak:1987nu,Chernyak:1987nv,Radyushkin:1990te,RuizArriola:2006jge, RuizArriola:2002bp,Chang:2013pq,Agaev:2012tm}, light-front quantization~\cite{Brodsky:2006uqa,Vary:2009gt,Brodsky:2014yha,Xu:2021wwj}, as well as the refactorization in the nonrelativistic expansion~\cite{Ma:2006hc,Jia:2008ep} have also been discussed under various circumstances in the literature.
+Evaluations of the LCDAs in lattice QCD were initially performed by taking the moments~\cite{ Gockeler:2008xv,QCDSF:2008qtn,Braun:2014wpa,Bali:2015ykx,RQCD:2019osh,Zhang:2020gaj}, and later with direct calculations in the momentum fraction $x$ within the large momentum effective theory (LaMET) framework~\cite{Zhang:2017bzy,Zhang:2017zfe,Hua:2020gnw,Hua:2022kcm}.
+There are two major obstacles to acquiring knowledge about the LCDAs, the first being the elusiveness of the relevant experimental data that hinders QCD global analyses, the second being the nature of real-time evolution on the light cone involved in the definition of LCDAs, which is not amenable to direct evaluations using Euclidean lattice QCD~\cite{Alexandru:2016gsd}.